All the Walking Routes up Pen y Fan

 Height Gained – 650 metres, Distance – 12.4 km, Time – 6 hours.

 There are two routes up Pen y Fan from Cwm Taf Fechan, and the Beacon’s Horseshoe route covers both of those walks.
 The ascent is via the Rhiw yr Ysgyfarnog ridge to join the Beacon’s Way at Bwlch Duwynt.
-After ascending both Corn Du and Pen y Fan, it continues along the ridge to Cribyn and on down to Bwlch y Fan.
+After ascending both Corn Du and Pen y Fan, it continues along the ridge by descending a section known as Jacob’s Ladder to Cribyn and on down to Bwlch y Fan.
 The descent is via the Gap Road, which was open to off-road traffic until the Brecon Beacons National Park Authority wisely banned it a few years ago.
 It is a very popular route with mountain bikers, so you’ll need to be aware of bikes and share the path accordingly.

 Height Gained – 600 metres, Distance – 4.6 km, Time –2.5 hours.